Olamyy/safe-struct/README.md

 ```

 ### Packing and Unpacking
-safestruct will automatically compile the format string (`!H16s?`) and injects safe methods.
+safestruct will automatically compile the format string and injects safe methods, including buffer operations like `pack_into` and `unpack_from` for zero-copy memory handling.

 ```python